adhameer/drracket-collapse-atomic/README.md

 ## Notes

-Selections are expanded to contain entire S-expressions before collapsing as follows: the start position of the selection is moved over to the start of the nearest S-expression to the start of the selection, and the end position of the selection is moved over to the end of the nearest S-expression to the end of the selection.
+Selections are expanded to contain entire S-expressions before collapsing as follows: the start position of the selection is moved over to the start of the S-expression touching/containing the start of the selection, and the end position of the selection is moved over to the end of the S-expression touching/containing the end of the selection.
 As a result, one can get strange results that straddle S-expressions if the start and end of one's selection are not located in sibling S-expressions.

 The collapse/expand function is installed into DrRacket's keymap under the name "collapse atomic s-expression", and it can be remapped using that name; see [Defining Custom Keybindings in DrRacket](https://docs.racket-lang.org/drracket/Keyboard_Shortcuts.html#%28part._defining-shortcuts%29).